tacowhisperer/pokeGPT/README.md

 # pokeGPT
-Some helper code to have ChatGPT play Pokemon lo
+Some helper code to have ChatGPT play Pokemon lol